Wednesday, 30 April 2014

 Do not smoke while you are learning how to insulate a basement.
 Many types of insulation materials are highly flammable.
 Smoking in an enclosed area, like a basement, also traps the smoke and causes even more damage to your lungs than smoking in a ventilated area.
 You are, in essence, re-inhaling secondhand smoke.

 Of course if you do run into problems, you can contact a professional basement renovation company.
-If you live in the Toronto area, try Handyman Mississauga.
-They did a great job with our Mississauga basement renovation.
+If you live in the Toronto area, try Handyman Mississauga basement renovations.
+They did a great job with our project, we're very happy with the work. .

 These are just a few ideas to keep in mind while learning how to insulate a basement.
 Plain old common sense goes a long way, however, and you should make sure yours is in top form.
 It’s not that difficult to learn how to insulate a basement, but don’t forget to keep your safety in mind, too!